Temple Ohabei Shalom (Brookline, Massachusetts): History

 Temple Israel was founded in 1854 when German Jews who disliked the influx of Polish Jews seceded from Ohabei Shalom.
 The congregations remain friendly and are working together on several projects related to outreach and the enhancement of the local Jewish community.

-The Temple community celebrates its 180th Anniversary this year in 2022.
+The Temple community celebrated its 180th anniversary in 2022.

 Temple Ohabei Shalom is also home to the Diane K. Trust Center For Early Education and Ansin Religious School.